kwaldenphd/how-computers-work/README.md

 <blockquote>Describe your experience attempting each of tasks, relying on the documentation provided in the user manual.
 What went well?
 What was challenging?
 What lingering questions do you have about how circuits work?
 Include an image of your circuit.</blockquote>

 # Lab Notebook Questions

+All of the required questions are listed here for you to reference.
+Be sure to answer each question completely, including an explanation of how you arrived at your answer.

+[Link to lab notebook template](https://docs.google.com/document/d/1OvM0j6faXkaJAFmrTuKDjBB0aXdPyu3lqzdL37iIEGw/copy) (ND users, Google Doc)

 Q1: Based on the settings of the bus addresses, what values do you expect to show along the A and B bus?